George Soros, the billionaire investor, was auction bait Saturday night.

-KKR (KKR) & Co.’s Henry Kravis and his wife, economist Marie- Josee Kravis, had lunch at Pierre’s in Bridgehampton on Saturday, where the menu offered cold pea soup with mint for $16.
+KKR (KKR:US) & Co.’s Henry Kravis and his wife, economist Marie- Josee Kravis, had lunch at Pierre’s in Bridgehampton on Saturday, where the menu offered cold pea soup with mint for $16.

 Sitting at the table by the front window, he wore a pink button-down with white stripes and navy shorts.
 She wore a long white blouse and ruffle-shaped, copper-colored earrings.

 Henry Kravis had dropped her off in front of the restaurant before parking the car.
 On her way in, she said they had recently celebrated a grandson’s sixth birthday and had dinner with the artist Cindy Sherman.